ichxw/cuda_11.7_installation_on_Ubuntu_22.04/README.md

   Build cuda_11.7.r11.7/compiler.31442593_0
   ```
 * However, pytorch (with cuda 11.7) can't detect the GPU with a return of False for this command torch.cuda.is_available()
 * After working on this a little bit, I finally identified the problem.
-It was this command in the instruction that uninstall replace nvidia driver 515 with 535 for no reason.
+It was this command in the instruction that replaced nvidia driver 515 with 535 for no reason.
   ```
   sudo apt install cuda-11-7